How To Set Up An Ergonomic Desk To Prevent Workplace Injury

 Ergonomics is the science of how humans interact with elements of a system, and the design principles to optimize performance and well being.

-Awkward postures such as needing to twist your neck to view a monitor, as well as repetitive motions, can put you at risk for ergonomic injuries and musculoskeletal disorders.
+Awkward postures, such as needing to twist your neck to view a monitor, as well as repetitive motions, can put you at risk for ergonomic injuries and musculoskeletal disorders.

 Why Is Ergonomics Important?

-Practicing proper ergonomics can help to prevent musculoskeletal disorders such as carpal tunnel syndrome, tendinitis, repetitive strain injury, and lower back pain.
+More specifically, practicing proper ergonomics can help to prevent musculoskeletal disorders such as carpal tunnel syndrome, tendinitis, repetitive strain injury, and lower back pain.

 The costs associated with setting up an ergonomic workspace may seem high initially, however over the long term it can help to: